Volume III, Issue VII

 Opinion and Argument: A Vertical Leap

-Throughout the Common Core State Standards, there is a push for students to reason based on logic, to use reliable and relevant evidence to back their claims, to consider the perspectives of others, and to evaluate sources.
-To set the stage for this writing in grades K-12, Anchor Standard 1 indicates that students will “write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.”
+Students need to learn to reason based on logic, to use reliable and relevant evidence to back their claims, to consider the perspectives of others, and to evaluate sources.
+Learning standards almost always indicate that students should be able to “write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.”
 That’s to say, in order to build a foundation for college and career, students will need to learn to use writing effectively to support their claims.

 The progression of the writing standards for argumentation steepens quickly, and as you look at the standards vertically, there is a noticeable increase in expectations at certain grade levels.